 Obtain your Alternate PIN: You must contact your advisor to discuss your schedule.
 Once you have done so, your advisor will give you an alternate PIN to gain access to the registration page.
 Your advisor can refuse to give you the alternate PIN if you have not discussed your schedule prior to your registration period.

-The system will only allow students to enroll in 2.25 units (four 0.50 unit courses plus 0.25 units) of credit via web registration.
-Any additional labs, music lessons/ensembles, PHSD or dance classes will need to be added during the drop/add period.
-Fifth 0.50 unit classes will need to be added during the first 7 class days.
+Students can only enroll in 2.25 units (four 0.50 unit courses plus 0.25 units) of credit during web registration.
+Any additional labs, music lessons/ensembles, PHSD, dance classes, fifth 0.50 unit classes can be added during the drop/add period, during the first 7 class days.

 *As a courtesy, please don't fill your schedule with courses just to have a full schedule.
-There is an add/drop period following everyone's registration period.
-You can add and drop classes at that point and again at the beginning of the semester.
 It is fine to not have a full schedule at this point.

 Registration consists of entering CRN's into boxes and then attempting to register for those courses.
 Use the searchable schedule to bookmark your courses.
-Print your list of courses, or have your list available on-line, so that you have the choices handy when logging on to register at your appointed time.
+Have your course list available so that you have the choices handy.
 You will need to enter the CRN for each course to register.

 In an effort to keep a particular balance of students in a class, some faculty choose to reserve seats by class.
 These courses should be considered a priority when registering.

 Courses that indicate PI (permission of instructor) cannot be added during web registration without an override.
-If you need override permission for web registration, you will need to contact the instructor of the course and have them enter an override before your scheduled start time.
-Plan ahead: this needs to be completed at least 24 hours before your class is allowed to register.
+You will need to contact the instructor of the course and have them enter an online override before your scheduled start time.

 Read the course descriptions for prerequisites and corequisites.
-Courses with prerequisites listed in the course description (see the Searchable Schedule) will be checked by the system.
+Courses with prerequisites listed in the course description will be checked by the system.

-If your record does not list the AP score or the Kenyon class listed, you will be unable to enroll in the course via the web unless you ask the instructor to provide the Registrar's Office with an override.
+If your record does not list the AP score or the Kenyon class listed, you will be unable to enroll in the course via the web unless you ask the instructor to enter with an override online.

 Transfer credit does not get checked in this process unless we have equated a transfer course to a Kenyon course on your transcript.